dlehman/dlehman.github.io/_posts/2023-04-18-connecting-toper-roaster-to-artisan-scope-on-mac.md

 ## Grant Access to Install the Kernel Extension (macOS 11-12)

-1. Open Apple System Preferences.
+1. Open Apple System Preferences
-2. Open Security & Privacy.
+2. Open "Security & Privacy"
-3. Select the General tab.
+3. Select the "General" tab
 4. If general settings are locked:

-  * Click the lock icon in the lower-left corner.
+    * Click the lock icon in the lower-left corner
-  * Enter your device password.
+    * Enter your device password
-  * Click Unlock.
+    * Click "Unlock"

-5. Click Allow to allow the Phidgets kext to load.
+5. Click "Allow" to allow the Phidgets kext to load

 ## Grant Access In macOS 13 Ventura

 1. Open " > System Settings"
 2. Open "Privacy & Security" section
 3. Scroll down to the "Security" section
-4. Click "Allow" to allow the Phidgets kext to load.
+4. Click "Allow" to allow the Phidgets kext to load
 5. Reboot after installation to activate extension